 Visit the Kunstkamera where Peter the Great's ghoulish collection of oddities is on show.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.
-Please check the 'Finishing Point Hotel' section for checkout times and luggage storage possibilities.

 Accommodation: Hotel (2 nts)

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping, participating in optional activities, and tipping.
 Please also remember the following specific recommendations when planning your trip.

 You will need to take cash to cover all additional expenses not included in your tour cost.
 These include food, drinks, optional sightseeing, tips, laundry, souvenirs and possible delays.
 If in doubt, bring more than you think you will need.
 It is always useful to carry an additional amount for emergencies.
 If there is a medical emergency you are sometimes required to pay at the time; providing your claim falls within the scope of your policy, your insurance company will make reimbursement later

 You must have extensive travel insurance as a condition of booking with us, and without evidence of a valid policy you won’t be allowed to start your trip.
 Please click here for more information.